March 01, 2021

 Down is the best insulator per ounce over any other fill, natural or man-made.
 Down provides much more warmth per ounce than feathers.
 For this reason, feather duvets contain significantly more fill and are heavier than down duvets.
 They require more fill to achieve the same level of insulation and warmth.

-Down provides some head and neck support in pillows, especially if it is very lofty.
-Pillows containing feathers provide more resilient support and firmness due to the springy feather quills/stems.
+Down provides minimal head and neck support in pillows.
+Pillows containing feather provide more resilient support and firmness due to the springy feather quills/stems.

 Scarcity and Price

 Down is more expensive than feathers.
 Due to its luxurious feel and excellent insulating properties, down is more prized than feathers by consumers.
 Down is also scarcer – each bird yields much more feather than it does down.Have questions about down and feather?
 We'd love to hear 'em below!

 Illustrations by Amanda Nguyen